 Holly Hendry - 'Invertebrate' - for Bexhill

-Launching on 29 May 2021, artist Holly Hendry is creating a new outdoor artwork, 'Invertebrate', for Bexhill-on-Sea, working with the De La Warr Pavilion.
+From 29 May - 12 November 2021, see artist Holly Hendry's new outdoor artwork 'Invertebrate', created for Bexhill-on-Sea, working with the De La Warr Pavilion.

 ‘Invertebrate’ is a giant composite form that has wormed its way around the outside of De La Warr Pavilion, stretching from the seafront lawn to the first-floor balcony and the roof; while inside an accompanying exhibition by Hendry titled ‘Indifferent Deep’ shows the after-effects of the invertebrate’s actions, the gallery walls apparently munched and excavated.

 The worm’s anatomy joins together different materials that resonate with the Bexhill pavilion’s seaside location.
-Sandbags made out of boating canvas, wrinkly and filled with pale local sand, connect with segments made using the casting techniques used to create tetrapod sea defences.
+Sandbags made out of boating canvas, wrinkly and filled with pale local sand, connect with segments made using the casting techniques used to create tetrapod sea defenses.

-These join onto wobbly metal ducting and sections in brick, the contrasting materiality of each segment conveying corporality and vulnerability to the elements.
-Hendry’s invertebrate form is a metaphor for precarity and change.
-It suggests hydrological functions both small and large — the transition of stone to sand and sand to glass, for instance — and notions of decomposition and re-emulsification essential to organic renewal.
+These join onto wobbly metal ducting and sections in brick, the contrasting materiality of each segment conveying vulnerability to the elements.
+Hendry’s invertebrate form is a metaphor for change.
+It suggests hydrological functions both small and large — the transition of stone to sand and sand to glass, and themes of decomposition and re-emulsification essential to organic renewal.

 In successfully invading the De La Warr Pavilion, Hendry’s invertebrate reimagines the iconic modernist building as a porous body.
 Her inspiration comes from her fascination with borders: “Making an artwork for Waterfronts, for me, is a consideration of edges,” Hendry has explained.
 “This deals with ideas of above and below, inside and outside, on the land, in the sea or under the ground.
-Edges seem to be definitive, a beginning or an end, a perimeter of sorts, and a line that highlights contested notions of ownership and free movement.
+Edges seem to be a beginning or an end, a perimeter of sorts, and a line that highlights notions of ownership and free movement.